-You may request your repeat prescription either by handing in your computer slip at the reception, by telephoning the repeat prescription line.
+You may request your repeat prescription either by handing in your computer slip at the reception or by telephoning the repeat prescription line.
 Alternatively you can now order on line by following the link at the top of this page once you have registered for this service, please ask at reception.

 - Leven - Telephone 01964 543873 between 09:00 - 12:00 and 14:00 - 16:00 Monday & Tuesday, 09:00 - 12:00 on Wednesday, Thursday and Friday.